Kaku0217/JetpackCompose/README.md

 1. Mark the UI Screen or Component with test tags by `Modifier.testTag(tag) `.
 2. Set up the ComposeTestRule and initialize it with the start activity.
 3. Initiate the test data with specific data that is used to test.
-4. Start up the app and
+4. Start up the app ensure the initial screen or state is ready.

 ### 3. Items In Cart